sequana/rnaseq/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.9.16    * Best feature_counts is now saved into rnadiff/feature_counts
+            directory and rnadiff scripts have been updated accordingly
+          * the most probable feature count option is now computed more effectivily and incorporated inside the Snakemake pipeline (not in the onsuccess) so that multiqc picks the best one (not the 3 results)
+          * the target.txt file can be generated inside the pipeline if user fill the rnadiff/conditions section in the config file
+          * indexing options are filled automatically when calling sequana_rnaseq based on the presence/absence of the index of the aligner being used.
 0.9.15    * FastQC on raw data skipped by default (FastQC
             for processed data is still available)
           * Added paired options (-p) for featureCounts